 Cutting away the fictional parts of Eostre’s mythology may not leave much in reference to the goddess.
-However, it will give us a more honest picture – and in some cases, stepping back from preconceptions and falsehoods may actually help us make better inferences from what little we have.
+However, it gives a more honest picture – and in some cases, stepping back from preconceptions and falsehoods may actually help make better inferences from what little there is.

 The Goddess of the Equinox

-Conditionally, we can say that Eostre had no direct link to the Equinox.
+Conditionally, Eostre had no direct link to the Equinox.
 Her month, Eosturmonath, was April – but the Equinox occurs in March, which was the month dedicated to Hretha.
 While we have no information on Hretha, her name translates to something like “glory,” or perhaps “victory.”

 This opens the door to the idea that Hretha was some sort of war goddess (interestingly, the Romans dedicated this month to – and named it for – their own war god, Mars).
 Though “glory” could also be interpreted to associate Hretha with the dawn – and by association, the beginning of Spring.

-This is conditional because we don’t know enough about Anglo-Saxon religious observances.
+This is conditional because there isn’t enough information about Anglo-Saxon religious observances.
 Perhaps April was Eostre’s month because their rituals or celebrations of the Equinox continued on into that month or perhaps – like modern-day Easter – it was linked with the lunar cycle in a way that had it falling, more often than not, in April.

 It’s impossible to know with certainty.
 The only thing we can say is the month in which the Vernal Equinox falls was dedicated to a different goddess, which at least implies that it was Hretha, not Eostre, that would have had the more direct association with the Vernal Equinox.